-$K{mv} = AES-G(K_m, D_v \parallel 041826fa7749{16})$
+$K{mv} = AES-G(K_m, D_v || 041826fa7749{16})$

 In addition, the low-order 10 bits of the Variant Data identify the Variant Number for the device to use in playing the content, from 0 to 1023.
-This number usually denotes the particular Title Key file the device should use to decrypt the content, although the meaning and use of the Variant Number is format-specific.
+This number usually denotes the particular Title Key file the device uses to decrypt the content, although the meaning and use of the Variant Number is format-specific.

-Chapter 5 Managed Copy of Prerecorded Content
+Chapter 5 Managed Copy of Pre-recorded Content

 Content protected by AACS includes an offer for the consumer to make at least one additional copy of that content after receiving appropriate authorization.
 That copy can be up to a full resolution "bit for bit" copy of the original content and can also include other offers where only certain portions of the original content is included in the copy.
 With some exceptions, all content protected by AACS includes this offer.
-Additional details on those exceptions are documented in the compliance rules portion of the Adopters Agreement.
+Additional details on those exceptions are documented in the license agreement.
 There may be additional offers available and for the purposes of this chapter, the term "Managed Copy" means a copy of the content that has been made subject to external authorization using the process defined in this chapter.